 A Beneficiary Deed is a type of deed that allows a living owner of real property to name a beneficiary (or multiple) of the real property.
 There are some strict rules on when and how these deeds must be recorded in order to be effective, but they can be great tools in conjunction with other estate planning tools to help avoid having a large asset pass through probate.

-Beneficiary Designation, Transfer on Death (TOD), and Payment on Death (POD):
+AKA: Transfer on Death (TOD), and Payment on Death (POD)

 These three tools are perhaps the most frequently misguided and forgotten about estate planning tools.
 Properly structuring these designations can help avoid having to probate that particular asset; which can be a huge cost savings for your heirs.
 Understanding how property passes under the law, or in a particular contract (life insurance or bank account), will help you make a wise decision on these designations.
 Some common designations include: outright to spouse, outright to adult children, or transfer into trust (which then controls distribution and is sometimes preferable over outright gifting).